handrews/OpenAPI-Specification/src/oas.md

 #### XML Node Types

-Each Schema Object describes a particular type of XML [[!DOM]] [node](https://dom.spec.whatwg.org/#interface-node) which is specified by the `nodeType` field, which has the following possible values.
+Each Schema Object describes a particular type of XML [[DOM]] [node](https://dom.spec.whatwg.org/#interface-node) which is specified by the `nodeType` field, which has the following possible values.
 Except for the special value `none`, these values have numeric equivalents in the DOM specification which are given in parentheses after the name:

 * `element` (1): The schema represents an element and describes its contents